-For the farmers who are cultivating mustard in dry-land areas, we will recommend them to do pre irrigation before sowing, because mustard seeds require proper moisture to germinate.
+For farmers who are cultivating mustard in dry-land areas, we will recommend them to do pre-irrigation before sowing, because mustard seeds require proper moisture to germinate.

 As we have observed, many farmers grow mustard on mixed crops in this condition.
 We will suggest growing mustard as the major crop because it is a very sensitive crop and grows in uncommon conditions.
 The farmer should remove all the unwanted plants and weeds from the field.

 We all know mustard is a very short-duration crop, but mustard has a deep root system and it observes nutrients from the soil quickly.

 We can calculate the mustard nutrient requirement if we are growing mustard in one hectare and the yield is approx 35 to 40 quintals, it will take 120 to 130 kg nitrogen from the soil,40 to 50 kg phosphorus,60 to 70 kg of potassium, 10 to 15 kg calcium and some amount of magnesium from the soil.

 So mustard farming requires a large portion of nutrients and we will suggest farmers do proper nutrient management.

 We will recommend farmers do soil testing before applying any chemical fertilizer in the field.
 30 days Before sowing, give 17 to 25 tons of farmyard manure.

 Make sure it is well rotten because partial rotten farmyard manure can grow and invite new insects, and pests into the field.